atiburzi/NppESPHome-Plugin/README.md

 * **Smart YAML validation** – Parses your project’s YAML file to check validity and detect whether it includes Online or WebServer features.

-* **ESPHome Components Templates** – A customizable, filterable collection of YAML templates for ESPHome components, ready to be inserted into your code with a double-click.

 * **Flexible device communication** – Configure ESP device communication ports with automatic detection of active serial and network connections, making uploads and interaction effortless.

 * **Command customization** – Personalize options for each ESPHome command and save them with your project settings.